Our Financial Planning Process

 Designing a Plan

 When we meet with you in person, we will discuss your situation with you in greater detail and present you with your personalized planning binder.
 The most important part of this binder is a series of working documents that we will use to confirm your goals and concerns, adjust our assessment of the information you have provided as necessary, and form the framework for your financial plan.
 Your personalized binder also includes a general outline of our philosophies, legal and regulatory information, the fees involved with moving forward with your financial plan, and an overview of our investment process, and recommendations.

 Implementing, Monitoring, and Managing Your Plan

 After we have presented your plan, and gotten your feedback, we’ll work together to put it into action.
 From that point on, financial planning is an ongoing process, reflecting the evolution of your own personal journey and financial situation.
 We’ll not only follow your investments, but monitor all aspects of your plan to ensure that it is on track while adapting the plan to your changing circumstances over the years.
-Because we adhere to a long-term investment approach to financial planning, we will monitor your plan through market volatility and downturns while helping you achieve your goals.
+Because we adhere to a long-term investment approach to financial planning, we will monitor your plan through market volatility and downturns while helping you pursue your goals.
 If we feel a change is justified, we’ll make specific recommendations to adjust your plan.

 Your plan is not a static document; it is a living guideline that will grow and change as your needs and goals evolve.
 And we will be right there with you to continue refining it to reflect your changing priorities.